RGCL Project: Research on Hateful Meme Detection

 Research Overview

 Detecting hateful memes requires reasoning over text and images, where cues can be subtle, compositional, or context-dependent.
-We present a line of work comprising two papers: RGCL (ACL 2024), which proposes a retrieval-guided contrastive learning approach for hateful meme detection, and RA-HMD (EMNLP 2025), which extends the approach with large multimodal models (LMMs) for improved robustness and cross-domain generalization.
+We present a line of work comprising three papers: RGCL (ACL 2024), which proposes a retrieval-guided contrastive learning approach for hateful meme detection; RA-HMD (EMNLP 2025), which extends the approach with large multimodal models (LMMs) for improved robustness and cross-domain generalization; and ExPO-HM (ICLR 2026), which introduces explainable policy optimization for interpretable hateful meme detection with reasoning capabilities.
 This page provides links, high-level contributions, and citation guidance for each paper.

 ACL 2024 Foundational Method